Website icon Xpert.Digital

 Electricity prices for commercial and industrial customers in Germany from 2010 to 2020 (in euro cents per kilowatt hour) – Image: Xpert.Digital

-As of April 1, 2020, according to the volume-weighted average, commercial customers in Germany paid 23.03 cents per kilowatt hour of electricity with an annual consumption of 50 megawatt hours.
-Industrial customers in this country with an annual consumption of 24 gigawatt hours, however, paid 16.54 cents per kilowatt hour of electricity on the specified date.
+As of April 1, 2020, commercial customers in Germany paid 23.03 cents per kilowatt-hour of electricity, based on a volume-weighted average for an annual consumption of 50 megawatt-hours.
+Industrial customers with an annual consumption of 24 gigawatt-hours, on the other hand, paid 16.54 cents per kilowatt-hour on the same date.

 Industrial electricity prices

-Without taxes imposed, the price of electricity for industry in Germany in 2020 was around 8.49 cents per kilowatt hour.
-The electricity price including taxes of around 19 cents per kWh in 2020 was made up of various items.
-A large part arose from the item “Procurement, network fees and sales” as well as the EEG levy, which promotes the expansion of renewable energies in Germany.
+Without taxes, the electricity price for industry in Germany in 2020 was approximately 8.49 cents per kilowatt-hour.
+The electricity price including taxes, at around 19 cents per kWh in 2020, was composed of various components.
+A large portion resulted from the "procurement, grid fees, and distribution" component, as well as the EEG surcharge, which promotes the expansion of renewable energies in Germany.

-Since 2017, there has been a trend in electricity prices for household customers in Germany.
-With an annual consumption of 1,000 to 2,500 kilowatt hours, Germany recorded the highest electricity price in an EU comparison.
-However, the least people had to pay for electricity were Bulgaria, Hungary and Lithuania.
-Just like the electricity price for industry, the electricity price for household customers is mainly made up of network fees, procurement and sales as well as the EEG surcharge.
+Since 2017, a general upward trend in electricity prices for residential customers has been observed in Germany.
+For annual consumption of 1,000 to 2,500 kilowatt-hours, Germany had the highest electricity prices in the EU.
+Conversely, the lowest electricity prices were charged in Bulgaria, Hungary, and Lithuania.
+As with electricity prices for industry, the electricity price for residential customers is primarily composed of network charges, procurement and distribution costs, and the EEG surcharge.

 Electricity prices for commercial and industrial customers in Germany until 2020